Describe your profession, with details on products, services, expertise and know how.

 What materials do you use?
 Where and how you purchase them?

 I mostly use venetian glass, commonly called Murano glass.
 The main factory is MuranoEffetre and sits on Murano island, there is also another branch near Padova where I buy glass sheets, rods and little "murrine"( small glass pieces like little flowers) for the insertion of the tiny details which are so typical in venetian glass.
 I also use american glass which is more suitable when I create big panels for doors, since they provide much bigger sheets.
 For the decorations inserted in my glass art I often use recycled copper wires, silver and gold foil as well as metal and glass powders.
 Most of these materials can now be found in the web and sent directly from national and international factories.

-Who is you ideal client’s profile?
+What is your “ideal” client’s profile?

 And what about innovation, what are the changes since you started?
-Do you use new materials, tools, processes, marketing.
-What’s the impact of innovation on your performances?
-How could your profession be more innovative?
+Do you use new materials, tools, or processes in manufacturing and marketing?
+What is the impact of innovation on your performance?
+How could your profession be even more innovative?